 Individual therapy: All of our patients in our treatment center meet one-on-one with a therapist.
 During these sessions individuals can take the time to delve deeper into the emotions that may have led to the development of self-harm.
 Therapists will often use cognitive behavioral therapy to help patients identify their negative thoughts and replace them with more positive ways of viewing the world.

 Group therapy: Group sessions are held on a daily basis at our hospital starting each morning with a morning goals group and ending with a group to recap the day.
 Throughout the day individuals may also attend groups focused on coping skills, life skills, medication management, and mental health education.

 Family involvement: Family therapy is an essential part of the treatment process at our center for self-harm and family members are encouraged to visit throughout the duration of their loved one’s stay.
 Family members will get a chance to learn more about why their loved one self-harms and ways in which they can be more supportive.

 In addition to traditional therapeutic methods we offer a number of experiential treatment options which you will most likely participate in.
 They include some of the following:

 - Walking trails

 Continuing Care and Levels of Treatment

-We offer a few outpatient programs that may be beneficial for some of our patients who no longer need the intensive care provided in the inpatient program.
+We offer a few outpatient treatment options that may be beneficial for some of our patients who no longer need the intensive care provided in inpatient treatment.
 Our partial hospitalization program (PHP) is for youth ages 10-17 years of age and is a day treatment program designed to teach living and coping skills, address personal responsibility, and teach positive interactions within the family, school, and community.
 We also have an outpatient program that is available to patients of all ages whose symptoms are not severe enough to meet the criteria for other treatment levels, but still interfere with daily life.
 Finally, if a patient is far enough along in the recovery process they may be ready to discharge home and will be provided with referrals for traditional outpatient therapy.